Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 Additional patient characteristics such as patient postcode, GP code, fact of death and date of death, are obtained from linkage with the NHS Spine Summary Care Records data set.

 NHS acute trust-level population data does not currently exist in England as NHS acute trusts do not treat patients within defined geographical boundaries.
 Therefore, a suitable proxy for population is required to calculate hospital-onset and hospital-onset-healthcare-associated (HOHA) rates.
-The occupied overnight bed-days from the national KH03 data set provides the daily average overnight bed occupation for a specific time period: Financial year 2007 to 2008 to financial year 2009 to 2010 and quarterly from financial year 2010 to 2011 onwards.
+The occupied overnight bed-days from the national KH03 data set provides the daily average overnight bed occupation for a specific time period: annually from financial year 2007 to 2008 to financial year 2009 to 2010 and quarterly from financial year 2010 to 2011 onwards.
 This data set is an open access return published by NHS England and provides a measure of clinical activity in each trust, which is used as a proxy measure of the patient population.
-The latest published KH03 data can include revisions to previously published data.
+The latest published KH03 data may include revisions to previously published data.

 Data quality